-The program will offer approximately 80 scholarships to secondary school students from Georgia for the 2019-2020 academic years.
-Scholarship recipients will be provided with a round-trip ticket from their home to the United States and back as well as a monthly allowance for living expenses.
+The program will offer scholarships to secondary school students from Georgia for the 2022-2023 academic years.
+Scholarship recipients will be provided with a round trip ticket from their home to the United States and back as well as a monthly allowance for living expenses.
 While in the U.S., Georgian students will have the opportunity to share Georgian culture.
 They will learn about the United States firsthand by participating in family life, school study, and extracurricular activities.

 Recipients of FLEX scholarships are selected by an independent panel of experienced educators in the United States on the basis of merit demonstrated in the application materials.
 Merit is determined by evaluating the online application, recommendations, English language proficiency, and an applicant’s demonstrated preparedness for a yearlong exchange experience.

 We invite all students to participate in the competition who: (1) Are presently studying in the 9th, 10th, and 11th grades and have good academic standing; (2) Were born between January 1, 2005, and July 15, 2007; (3) Are eligible to receive a U.S. visa; (4) Have not lived in the United States for more than three months in the last five years; (5) Are citizens of Georgia; (6) Have previously studied English or demonstrate English language abilities.

 The FLEX program is open to all high school students who meet the requirements of the program including students with disabilities.
 Over 270 disabled students have already studied in the U.S. on this program.
 The age/grade requirements for disabled students differ from the requirements for other applicants.
 Disabled candidates must be born between February 15, 2004, and July 15, 2007, and must be studying in 8th, 9th, 10th, 11th, and 12th grades.